Family-Based Green Card Guide: Timelines & Costs (2026)

 The most common mistakes

-• Sponsor income too low.
-The U.S. sponsor must show income at or above 125% of the federal poverty guideline.
+- Sponsor income too low.
+The U.S. sponsor must show income at or above 125% of the federal poverty guideline on Form I-864 (Affidavit of Support).
 This is the #1 reason for RFEs.
+If income falls short, a joint sponsor can co-sign.

 When you should hire an attorney

 You can absolutely self-file a clean family-based case.
+If you also qualify for an employment-based category — such as EB-2 NIW (National Interest Waiver) if you have an advanced degree or exceptional ability — it may be worth filing a parallel employment-based case so you have two paths in process.
 After receiving your green card, the next milestone is U.S. citizenship through naturalization — typically eligible after 5 years as a permanent resident (3 years if sponsored by a U.S. citizen spouse).
 But hire an attorney if:

 Not legal advice.
 GreenCardTracker is an independent information resource, not a law firm.
 This guide summarizes public USCIS and State Department information current as of the “Updated” date above.
 Immigration law changes frequently — always verify with USCIS or a licensed immigration attorney before making decisions about your case.